SpektraSystems/Red-Hat-Modernize-Apps/02-developer-intro.md

 ## Congratulations!

 You have successfully setup a development and production environment for your project and can use this workflow for future projects as well.

-In the final step we'll add a human interaction element to the pipeline, so that you as a project lead can be in charge of approving changes.

 ## More Reading